0x100/tinka/README.md

 ```

 ## Examples
-You can find examples of using the API in tests.
+You can find examples of using the API in the `MarketApiExample` class and in tests.
+To run the `MarketApiExample` use the command `mvnw spring-boot:run` or execute the application from your IDE.